Ethnicities in Iran: Semnani people

 The Semnani people are a Caspian people part of the greater Iranian peoples who primarily live in northern Iran and speak the Semnani language.
 They inhabit the province of Semnan, east of Tehran.
 Today, the majority of Semnanis speak Persian as secondary language.

 Persians

-A CIA World Factbook estimate from 2007 put Persians, most commonly known as Fars at 40% of the population of the country.
+A CIA World Factbook estimate from 2007 put Persians, most commonly known as Fars (or Pars), at 61% of the population of the country.

 Achums

 The Achums, also known as Larestani people are Iranian peoples who inhabit Southern Iran (primarily Irahistan, Larestan region, and Bastak), with some migrations that occurred to Shiraz and the Arab States of the Persian Gulf.
 The Larestani (Achomi) homeland is located in the southern halves of both Fars and Bushehr provinces, as well as the western half of Hormozgan and southwestern part of Kerman provinces.
 The Achomi area includes the cities of Lar, Lamerd, Evaz, Gerash, Khonj, Mohr, Juyom, Zarrindasht and Darab in Fars province, and Asaluyeh, Jam and Dayyer in Bushehr province as well as Parsian, Bastak, Bandar Lengeh, Khamir, Rudan, Minab, Bandar Sirik and parts of Bandar Abbas, Bashagard and Jask in Hormozgan province.